+Class 1, 2 and 3 certificate holders should have an assessment with their HIV specialist (and a psychologist if indicated by the HIV specialist) for NCI and the risk for developing an impairment no less frequently than every 12 months.
 Assessment of fitness should consider the risks factors listed above, possible adverse effects of medication, or failure to pass a licence proficiency check.
-Where NP testing is required as in the section on 'Neuropsychological review', as far as possible this should be undertaken using the same battery of tests as any previous testing to afford a better comparison.
-The requirement for LAPL medical certificate holders / applicants to have NP testing should be reviewed if they develop risk factors for NCI.
+Where NP testing is required as in "(b) Neuropsychological Review" above, as far as possible this should be undertaken using the same battery of tests for comparison.
+The requirement for LAPL medical certificate holders/applicants to have NP testing should be reviewed if they develop risk factors for NCI.

-Further guidance can be found in the specification for HIV reports and any additional requirements will depend on changes in control of HIV infection and any changes to medication.
+Further requirements will depend on changes in control of HIV infection and any changes to medication.